-From 1964 through the start of 1967, the Zombies released their debut album, ‘Begin Here,’ which was followed by an incredible run of singles.
-Unlike their contemporaries, there was no pile of albums to be found in their catalog.
-Recorded during the second half of 1967, ‘Odessey and Oracle’ was only the Zombies’ second album, as the band kind of sat out the evolving-album game.
+From 1964 through the start of 1967, the Zombies released a debut album, Begin Here, as well as a run of singles.
+Unlike their contemporaries, the band didn’t have a pile of albums.
+Odessey and Oracle, which was recorded during the second half of 1967, was only the Zombies’ second album.

-Recording began just as the Beatles wrapped up recording ‘Sgt.
-Pepper’s Lonely Hearts Club Band,’ and Pink Floyd were putting finishing touches on ‘Piper at the Gates of Dawn’ at the same studio.The Zombies took full advantage of any lessons their team learned while recording the Beatles LP, but instead of opting for a lower level ‘Pepper,’ the band moved in, shall we say, a different lane on a similar highway.
+Recording began just as the Beatles wrapped up recording Sgt.
+Pepper’s Lonely Hearts Club Band, and Pink Floyd were putting the finishing touches on The Piper at the Gates of Dawn at the same studio.The Zombies took full advantage of any lessons their team learned while recording the Beatles LP, but instead of opting for a lower level Pepper, the band moved in a different lane on a similar highway.

-‘Odessey’ (unintentionally misspelled by the cover artist on the album sleeve) kicks off with the jubilant and joyful sounds of ‘Care of Cell 44,’ a song about a girlfriend who is in prison, and her correspondence with the man awaiting her return.
-The use of mellotron here colors things beautifully, and the vocal harmonies are on par with the Beach Boys — and yes, that’s saying a lot.
-A perfect album opener that leaves your ears begging for more.
+Odessey (unintentionally misspelled by the cover artist on the album sleeve) kicks off with the jubilant and joyful “Care of Cell 44,” a song about a girlfriend in prison and her correspondence with the man awaiting her return.
+The use of mellotron colors things beautifully, and the vocal harmonies are on par with the Beach Boys.
+That beauty is carried over to “A Rose for Emily,” “Maybe After He’s Gone” and “Beechwood Park.”